gapan/2048.pl/README.md

 PC vs PC
 --------

 This is the interesting part, although be warned that it is slow.
+Really slow.
 You can let the PC try to solve the game by running:

     ?- ai.